google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 Motivation: Show how to incorporate conditionals into list comprehensions

 For the class:
-Try to make this into a list comprehension including the conditional statement -->
+If you want to check something before adding it to the list, you can!
+-->

 ---